LePage lawsuits have cost Maine over $100,000 since last year

 The job offer was ultimately rescinded.

-The governor has argued he enjoys immunity from the lawsuit, which roiled the State House and led to a failed attempt impeachment attempt.
+The governor has argued he enjoys immunity from the lawsuit, which roiled the State House and led to a failed impeachment attempt.

 Associated Press writer David Sharp contributed to this report.